alzwded/AltTabber/README.md

 - `Gui.cpp` basically contains the window `OnPaint` function, but also additional layouting to position DWM Thumbnails
   * it still has the *icons* code path, which is a holdover from Windows 7, where *Aero* might not have been running.
 This is no longer applicable on Windows 8+
   * I opted to have a bit OnPaint function which renders the grid, because constantly creating/destroying e.g. MFC controls can get stupid slow and complicate things.
 We just need to lay out a grid of labels with some space set aside for live thumbnails, it's not that hard to write/maintain
+  * `PerformSlotting` is what lays out the slots in per-monitor grids.
 - `Log.cpp` has the log implementation.
 Normally, logs go `>NUL`.
 Logging must be turned on with the `F2` key, which will write the file out to a tempfile.
 It force flushes after each print, to support re-living the final moments before it goes bang.
 - `MoveFunctions.cpp` contains spaghetti logic dealing with keyboard arrow or mouse movement between grid cells.
 This makes stuff like using the arrow keys to go cross monitors work.
 - `MonitorGeom.cpp` contains code to figure out where all your monitors are.
 Windows is a bit like X11, and there is a single giant canvas, with monitors being views on this canvas.
 Unlike X11, I don't think monitors may be positioned arbitrarily, at least not to my knowledge.
 I have only tested with monitors whose bounds touch :-) But I have extensively used this with monitors with mismatched resolutions, arranged both vertically and horizontally